 The last hurrah Sparkling – Adelaide Hill

-From Winemaker, Michael Sykes – An elegant style of Adelaide Hills sparkling with lifted aromas of strawberry and crunchy green apple, with a crisp citrus acidity.
+From Winemaker, Michael Sykes – An elegant style of Adelaide Hills sparkling with lifted aromas of strawberry and citrus fruit.
 The Last Hurrah Sparkling would be a great match to all of the usual suspects..
 Smoked Salmon, Crab, Scallops and generally most seafood.

 Murray McHenry representing Margaret River